Introduction to Nested Class in Java

 A nested class is divided into two categories:

-- Static Nested Class: Nested class declared with the keyword static is known as static nested class.
+- Static Nested Class: We refer to a nested class declared with the keyword “static” as a static nested class.
 Static Nested classes are accessible by referencing the outer class.
-The nested class which has a static class cannot access the nonstatic variables & methods of the outer class.
+The nested class, which has a static class, cannot access the nonstatic variables & methods of the outer class.

-- Inner Class: Inner class, which is not statically declared known as a non-static nested class.
-No static nested classes would have access to all the static & non-static variables & methods even if it declared private.
+- Inner Class: A nonstatic nested class is an inner class that is not statically declared.
+No static nested classes would have access to all the static & nonstatic variables & methods even if it is declared private.
 The inner class also has two types.

 - Local inner classes